oracle-samples/maa/hybrid_dr/soa_hybrid_dr_terraform/README.md

 1) HybridDR_NetworkResources, to create the network resources.
 2) HybridDR_DBSystem, to create the DB system.
 3) HybridDR_FSSresources, to create the FSS resources.
-4) HybridDR_SOAComputeInstances to create the midtier nodes, and then HybridDR_OCILoadBalancer (which requires the midtier nodes).
+4) HybridDR_SOAComputeInstances to create the midtier nodes
+5) HybridDR_OCILoadBalancer, to create the OCI Load Balancer (which requires the midtier nodes).

 Note: the order of 2,3,4 does not matter.